iansltx/raphple/readme.md

 You can choose instead to stub out outbound SMSes.
 Either of the two webhooks will still respond, but no SMSes will be sent.
 As part of the dummy SMS provider, an arbitrary wait, in milliseconds, is injected on each fake message send event (you can set this to zero if you want).
 Messages that would have been sent will be logged to STDERR.
+Unlike the Twilio and Nexmo handlers, the dummy handler blocks execution across the board, otherwise you wouldn't see the delay actually happening.

 | Provider | Env Vars | Webhook Endpoint |
 | --- | --- | --- |